Two A4 modular symmetries for Tri-Maximal 2 mixing

 \section{Acknowledgments}

+The authors thank João Penedo and Ye-Ling Zhou for helpful discussions.
 IdMV acknowledges funding from Funda\c{c}\~{a}o para a Ci\^{e}ncia e a Tecnologia (FCT) through the contract IF/00816/2015 and was supported in part by FCT through projects CFTP-FCT Unit 777 (UID/FIS/00777/2019), PTDC/FIS-PAR/29436/2017, CERN/FIS-PAR/0004/2019 and CERN/FIS-PAR/0008/2019 which are partially funded through POCTI (FEDER), COMPETE, QREN and EU.
 JL acknowledges funding from Funda\c{c}\~{a}o para a Ci\^{e}ncia e a Tecnologia (FCT) through project CERN/FIS-PAR/0008/2019.